davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

----

-TODO part 1 is:

-* Imagine we had a fault-tolerant consensus algorithm, where consensus is a little handwaved as a conflict resolution algorithm
-  * `Future<T> consensus(T proposal)`
-* Show exactly-once and happened-or-not both can be trivially rebuilt on consensus, that's the link between them
-* Using those examples, derive agreement, integrity, termination
-* Show we implement consensus by factoring out the same basic strategy
+Code that has an opinion of what value the algorithm should pick calls `resolve()`, passing in the proposed value it wants the algorithm to pick, and waits on the future to wait for the algorithm to finish executing.
+When the future resolves, it returns the value the consensus algorithm picked.
+Code that just wants to learn what value is picked without proposing anything calls `get()`.

+TODO walk through happened-or-not.
+This one first because the integration is downright trivial.

+TODO walk through exactly-once.
+This one's a bit tricky, if `thingy()` has side effects then you have cross-domain transaction sort of problems.
+If we assume `thingy()` is a pure function and we just want the result saved, then the strategy is for everyone to call `thingy` and all try to resolve it to the return value, so only one invocation (arbitrarily) takes effect.

+TODO hints lots of other things are easy to build on consensus algorithms.
+There's a reason these are considered foundational to modern distributed systems.

+## Properties of a Consensus Algorithm

+TODO exploring how the algorithm is used in the examples above, derive agreement, validity, termination

+## Implementing Consensus

+TODO redo the same basic ladder as with the other two examples:

 * There is a variable
 * Single-threaded solution sets the variable, resolving the future for everyone immediately
 * Multithreaded solution sets the variable under a lock, resolving the future for everyone immediately
-  * Distributed hops over to the bully leader and does the multithreaded solution there
+* Distributed (not fault tolerant) hops over to the bully leader and does the multithreaded solution there
 * Fault tolerant consensus?
   * First it seems easy.
 Then upon closer examination, it seems impossible.
 Luckily, there's a subtle workaround that makes it not quite impossible.
+* Segue out into section 2

+---

+TODO

 Part 2 is called Voting Algorithms